Frequently Asked Questions

 Does the WSU Foundation assess fees on gifts or other transactions?

 The WSU Foundation imposes small fees or assessments on gifts and on our endowment.
-The purposes of these fees and assessments vary.
-Some are charged to recoup specific charges by third party vendors per contract(s) for various services.
-Others are designed to recoup expenses incurred by the WSU Foundation during the ordinary course of business.
-Assessments and fees are also imposed to create the revenue stream to cover a portion of the WSU Foundation’s operating expenses.
+The purposes of these assessments vary.
+Some assessments are used to recoup specific charges by third party vendors per contract(s) for various services.
+Others recoup expenses incurred by the WSU Foundation during the ordinary course of business.
+The WSU Foundation also applies these assessments and fees to create the revenue stream to cover a portion of its operating expenses.
 For more information about the WSU Foundation’s fee structure, please visit our Fees and Assessments Disclosure page.

 Can I make a gift in memory or in honor of someone?